vishwasprabhu/relational_joins/README.md

 <img src="img/cross_join.png" height="300" width="580">

+> Query:

+    SELECT a,b
+    FROM table_a
+    CROSS JOIN table_b
 > Case:

 Given one side of a triangle is 40, how many different combinations are there which can form a valid triangle?

 <p float="left">
       <img src="img/trangle_side_a.png" width="100" />